plausible/docs/docs/stats-api.md

 Filtering by imported data is limited.
 The general rule is that you cannot filter by two different properties at the same time.
 For example, `filters=event:page==/;visit:source==Twitter` is not able to return any imported results.
 The same happens when you try to filter by one property and break down by another.

-There are some exceptions though, the following properties are aggregated and grouped together, which means you can use them together in a query as well.
+There are some exceptions though.
+The following properties are aggregated and grouped together and can be combined in a query:

 * Countries, regions, cities
 * Operating systems and their versions